 “Luxury goods” signal: Would you ever see Louis Vuitton sending out a mass email to people saying, “Unbelievable new product is being launched by Louis Vuitton”?
 No, you will never see that.
 But you will see that by copycat companies who are selling handbags for $50 or $10.

-“I am successful” signal: Another example of a signal is business suits people wear.
-The suit you wear signals something about your standing in business and standing in life.
+“I am successful” signal: Another example of a signal is business suits and other business clothes people wear.
+The clothing you wear signals something about your standing in business and standing in life.
 That is why people take so much time and spend so much money to dress well.

 “We are the cream of the crop” signal: Think about top management consulting firms.
 They aggressively recruit people and reject people that don’t fit the model.
 They hire the best candidates from the best schools.
 They aggressively train them.